The Ultimate Swim Across Lake Lugano

 Stella Swim Route Across Lake Lugano

-How to attempt a swim across Lake Lugano.
+How to attempt a swim across Lake Lugano

 Those swimmers who wish to swim across Lake Lugano may complete several steps with the LLSA before they dive in swimming.
 It is important to be honest about your own abilities and to be aware of the time, effort and training necessary to make an attempt.
 Please make sure to read all the information here thoroughly before proceeding with your booking.
 A few key points to remember

-Once you believe you are ready to make an attempt you should -
+Once you believe you are ready to make an attempt you should:

-2) Confirm the reservation.
+2. Secure your dates.
 Often it is necessary to agree on the terms and conditions and pay a non-refundable deposit to secure your dates.

-3) Complete your paperwork.
-Upon reservation you will be able to download the LLSA Medical and Self-Assessment Swim forms, which must both be completed after the 1st of January in the year of your swim.
+3. Complete your paperwork.
+Upon reservation you will be instructed to complete your Swimmer Information via our online form.
+You will also download the LLSA Medical and Self-Assessment Swim forms, which must both be completed after the 1st of January in the year of your swim, and at least two weeks before the start of your swim window.
 Please note the LLSA cannot accept any other medical forms except our own (e.g. CSA or CS&PF) although most doctors are happy to sign off more than one form for different swims during one visit.

-• LLSA Medical and Self-Assessment Swim forms: after the 1st of January in the year of your swim and at least two weeks before the start of your swim window.
+LLSA Medical and Self-Assessment Swim forms: after the 1st of January in the year of your swim and at least two weeks before the start of your swim window.

 If you cannot meet these deadlines, then you must make contact with the office well in advance of the above dates to see if your registration can be extended.
 Any additional paperwork, such as a change of team members and paperwork corrections etc, may attract an additional admin fee and there is no guarantee that this paperwork can be completed on time.
 Your LLSA registration could be cancelled if it is not completed by the 31st of March so make sure you are not late!